ioreka/uncommonplace/A History of Language.md

 An ancient pattern of language survives on each of the world's continents, one that is greatly obscured by a profound time depth.

 "Punctuated equilibrium" - borrowing a term from evolutionary biology, this recent model proposes that long periods of social equilibrium in the past experienced diffusion of linguistic features in a given area, causing different languages of that area to converge on a common prototype language.
 However, occasionally this state of protracted equilibrium would be "punctuated" or disturbed by a sudden change caused by one or more of those external or internal factors mentioned above.
-This could then increase the number of peoples and split them and their languages, creating "family trees of languages. #biodiversity
+This could then increase the number of peoples and split them and their languages, creating "family trees of languages". #biodiversity

 Increasing economic and political power in human society as a rule generates ever larger homogeneous linguistic units which then suppress all smaller ones.
 This synergistic system grows exponentially until, in the end, only a very limited number of languages and language families survive.
 This is the linguistic situation in the world today, with a rapidly decreasing number of languages in spite of a population surfeit.
 Perhaps for this reason, too, it is crucial for us to understanding the teeming linguascape of 10,000 years ago, probably the absolute boundary of linguistic reconstruction: it was the yawning funnel through which the ancestors of all survivng languages once passed.